 Facility codes are also numerical values, which are listed in the following table.
 Notice many of them are highly specific to systems that are, in many cases, not commonly used anymore.
-These are the facility codes defined in RFC 5424, which are somewhat different from those used by BSD Unix.
-The differences are mostly an historical curiosity and aren’t actually all that important for most purposes.
+The facility codes defined in RFC 5424 differ from those used by BSD Unix.
+The differences are mostly an historical curiosity and aren’t all that important for most purposes.

 |Numerical Code||Facility Name||Usage|